1988 NBA Finals: Television coverage

 The Detroit Pistons season documentary "Bad Boys", narrated by George Blaha recaps Detroit's run to the Finals and how they garnered the "Bad Boys" moniker while the Los Angeles Lakers documentary "Back To Back", narrated by Chick Hearn recaps the Lakers quest to become the first team since the Bill Russell-led Celtics to achieve NBA championships in consecutive years.

 That year, CBS Sports used three sideline reporters which were Pat O'Brien (the Pistons' sideline), Lesley Visser (the Lakers' sideline) and James Brown (both teams).
 Dick Stockton and Billy Cunningham served as the play-by-play announcer and color analyst respectively.
 After the season, Cunningham left CBS to join the Miami Heat ownership group, and Hubie Brown was promoted the following season.

+Aftermath

+Both teams would meet again in the Finals the next year, in which the Pistons returned the favor and swept the Lakers to win their first championship.
+The Lakers and Pistons would also meet in the Finals again in 2004, which the Pistons also won.

+This was the last championship the Lakers won during the Showtime era.
+They returned to the Finals the next year, but were swept by the Pistons.
+They also made one more trip to the Finals in 1991, but lost to Michael Jordan and his Chicago Bulls in five games, becoming the first victim of the Bulls’ first three-peat from 1991 to 1993.
+The Lakers’ next title would come in 2000 over the Reggie Miller-led Indiana Pacers in six games.